 Forget counting calories, that is so old school.
 We now know that kilojoules are not created equal, and eating a strict number of calories doesn’t necessarily guarantee you a healthier leaner body nor a nutritious diet.
-But….Let’s focus on something else that’s takes a lot less effort plus it’ll reframe the way you approach what you eat.
+So instead, let’s focus on something else that takes a lot less effort plus it’ll reframe the way you approach what you eat.

 By focussing on your portion sizes, you’ll be surprised at how a simple and effective a non-diet modification can be.

 If you have a bit (or a lot) of portion distortion going on are you aware of it?
 And what are the right portions anyways, I hear you say?

 Well for starters it comes down to habits, which were more than likely formed during our childhood when we were told to ‘eat everything on our plate”.
 We relied on our parents to dictate our appetite often with bribery of dessert on the side.
 It was like a loaded dice.
 Eat more now so you can eat more later… we lost our internal cues of hunger along the way.

 External factors are also at work with bigger servings meaning better value for money when eating out.
 “Wow, what a bargain .. all these hot chips for $2!”.
 “Great, refillable soft drink for $4” Sound familiar?

 So what are the guidelines to follow for portion sizes?

 Serving sizes on food labels is not telling you the amount you should be eating.
 The serving size is a guide to help you see how many calories and nutrients — as well as how much fat, sugar, and salt — are in a specific quantity of that food. (source) A portion size, on the other hand, is the amount of food you eat in one sitting, regardless of how much your body actually needs.
 See the difference?

 It’s more an understanding of how much food our bodies need as opposed to how much it wants.

 - Practice mindful eating. (slowly, chewing, taking breaths etc)